craftingcity/RollHighOrDie/Selections Glossary/Features/Features - Martial.md

 Expend two Hit Die.
 You gain the number rolled plus twice your Constitution Modifier as Vitality.

-You may only use this feature once between Long Rests.
+You may only use this Feature once between Long Rests.

 ## Engage
 ###### REQ: 1EXP